top of page

 LISA (Life Insurance Settlement Association): https://www.lisa.org

 2025 Winterleaf Investments, LLC (Company) and its Affiliates (Company).
-All information contained within is intended for Latin American financial professionals.
+This site is NOT intended for the viewership of United States investors; our products are NOT available to United States citizens.
+We are not registered with the United States SEC.
+All information contained within is intended for Latin American financial professionals, we do not entertain direct inquiries from Latin American investors.
 Winterleaf Investments and its products described on this site are only available to Latin American financial professionals.
 All information contained within is strictly educational, all such information is superseded by official series memoranda.
 Information contained within is not investment advice.
 Winterleaf is not licensed, acting or intending to act as an insurance agency, insurance agent, broker or producer, investment advisor, broker-dealer, registered representative, viatical or life settlement provider, viatical or life settlement broker, or viatical or life settlement representative.
 Company does not sell or offer to sell securities, and nothing herein shall be deemed or construed to be an offer by Company to sell a security, a solicitation by Company of a person to purchase a security or an invitation by Company for any person to make an offer to purchase a security.
 Company is not an agent, broker, fiduciary or representative of any user of this Website.
 Company does not provide insurance, financial, investment, estate planning, legal or tax advice or recommendations, and users of the Website should not rely on this Website or Company as a basis for a decision to purchase or, after a purchase, hold, any life settlement policy.
 Users of this Website should consult their own financial, insurance, investment, estate planning, legal and tax advisors.
 Company makes no warranties, express or implied, as to the accuracy or completeness of any of the information provided on this Website.
 This Website is provided "AS IS" without any warranty of any kind, express or implied, including, without limitation, any implied warranty of merchantability, fitness for a particular purpose or use, accuracy or completeness of any information contained on this Website or in respect of Company’s sale of any life settlement policy.
 All warranties, whether express or implied, are hereby disclaimed by Company.

 bottom of page